Frequently Asked Questions.

 How do you make the work?

-Sara designs all of the illustrated products herself.
-She draw the designs in Procreate and/or Photoshop and then we have them printed on various products through a few production partners, including: Printful, Sticker Ninja, and Mpix.
+I design all of the illustrated products myself.
+I draw the designs in Procreate and/or Photoshop and then have them printed on various products through a few production partners, including: Printful, Sticker Ninja, and Mpix.
 Each of these companies employs real humans with high quality control standards.
-Before making a product available to consumers, we test each product type personally to ensure both item and print quality.
+Before making a product available to consumers, I test each product type personally to ensure both item and print quality.

-Sara designs and physically makes all of the ceramic artwork by herself in our studio.
-She hand-builds pieces with clay, usually using a cone 6 porcelain or stoneware, then bisque-fires them to 1828°F in our electric kiln.
-When the pieces have been bisqued, she illustrates onto their surfaces with underglazes and glazes, then fires them a second time to 2232°F. After the glaze-firing, she applies lusters or china paints to some pieces, then fires those pieces a third and final time to 1319°F. She carefully inspects each piece throughout this process.
-Once a piece no longer needs to be fired, she will sand or Dremel any rough areas, fill and fix any surface cracks, and apply paint, enamel, and varnish where needed.
-Sara's ceramic work is time-consuming and can take weeks to months to complete, depending on scale and complexity.
+I design and physically make all of the ceramic artwork myself in my studio.
+I hand-build pieces with clay, usually using a cone 6 porcelain or stoneware, then bisque-fire them to 1828°F in my electric kiln.
+When the pieces have been bisqued, I illustrate their surfaces with underglazes and glazes, then fire them a second time to 2232°F. After the glaze-firing, I apply lusters or china paints to some pieces, then fire those pieces a third and final time to 1319°F. I carefully inspect each piece throughout this process.
+Once a piece no longer needs to be fired, I will sand or Dremel any rough areas, fill and fix any surface cracks, and apply paint, enamel, and varnish where needed.
+My ceramic work is time-consuming and can take weeks to months to complete, depending on scale and complexity.

 Do you teach ceramic workshops?

 Yes!
-If you’re interested in having Sara teach an in-person or online clay workshop or artist talk at your center or school, please email us.
-She would be happy to discuss what you need.
-Subjects she has taught include: sculpting with porcelain, painting with underglaze, china painting, and clay illustration techniques.
+If you’re interested in having me teach an in-person or online clay workshop or artist talk at your center or school, please email me.
+Subjects include: sculpting with porcelain, painting with underglaze, china painting, and clay illustration techniques.

 Do you sell your ceramic work?

 Yes!
-Much of Sara's ceramic work can be purchased through us directly, and some can be purchased through the art galleries she exhibits with.
+Much of my ceramic work can be purchased through me directly, and some can be purchased through the art galleries I exhibit with.
 You can find a list of current and upcoming exhibitions on the “About” page.
-If you’re interested in a piece from her portfolio, check if the description says “Available.”
-You can email us with any questions about the piece or for info about purchasing.
-Follow Sara on Instagram for the latest info about drops and restocks.
+If you’re interested in a piece from my portfolio, check if the description says “Available.”
+You can email me with any questions about the piece or for info about purchasing.
+Follow me on Instagram for the latest info about drops and restocks.

 Do you take commissions or custom orders?

-Yes, we do accept commissions and custom orders for illustrations.
-However, Sara's timeline for completion varies.
-She has a chronic illness that impacts her physical ability, so she makes work when I can.
-If you’re comfortable with an open timeline, please email us and let us know what you’re thinking – we'd be happy to work with you.
-Note that although she do not make copies of work that has already sold, she is happy to make a custom piece in a similar vein. *Ceramic commissions are currently on hold while Sara's clay studio is in flux.*
+Yes, I do accept commissions and custom orders for illustrations.
+However, my timeline for completion varies.
+I have a chronic illness that impacts my physical ability, so I make work when I can.
+If you’re comfortable with an open timeline, please email me and let me know what you’re thinking – I'd be happy to work with you.
+Note that although I do not make copies of work that has already sold, I am happy to make a custom piece in a similar vein.

 How do your wall pieces hang?